 Sundays: Writing Prompts.
 Various prompts are offered to inspire and encourage you to write.
 Some are for the fun of it, while others are designed to build a skill or challenge you to push yourself.

-To make navigating the blog easier, there's also a Table of Contest with links and descriptions about where to find what you're looking for.
+To make navigating the blog easier, there's also a Table of Contents with links and descriptions about where to find what you're looking for.
 Making the site more user-friendly is an ongoing process, and I welcome suggestions, comments, and questions.
 If you're curious about something I've haven't talked about, just ask and I will.

 Visit Fiction University